Skip to main content

 • Query is for reading data from the contract.
 Add 2 queries, one to get all validators available and one to get reviews for a specific validator.

 The SudoMsg is a default type not typically used.
 Sudo stands for Super User DO where the super user is the chain.
 Only the chain can submit data to this message type.
 A SetValidators message is added to allow the chain to update the validators list within the contract.
-This is the pass through from the Cosmos-SDK to the contract.
+This is the pass through from the SDK to the contract.

 src/msg.rs